 To know more about India’s Internal Security forces and its mandates, visit the linked article.

 PM Narendra Modi’s Visit To Nepal (2014) Prime Minister Narendra Modi made every effort to be seen as Nepal’s best friend — a commoner, a pilgrim, the guardian of a Nepali in need, and less of a prime minister of a big country.
 By the time he left Nepal, he had won the hearts and minds of the Nepalese, imprinting deeply the idea that he alone has the will and ability to transform Nepal into a prosperous country.
 His repeated emphasis on India’s respect for Nepal’s sovereignty, and the message that missed opportunities of the past and failed promises should not act as speed-breakers in “our future journey to prosperity together”, were perhaps aimed at looking ahead at the future, not harping on the past.

-On June 13 2020, the parliament of Nepal voted unanimously to amend the Constitution in order to redraw the country’s new political map, laying claim over the strategically key areas of Lipulekh, Kalapani and Limpiyadhura along the border with India.
-The Home Minister of Nepal also announced that 100 more border post will be built along the new line as the dispute still rages on.
+On June 13, 2020, the parliament of Nepal voted unanimously to amend the Constitution to redraw the country’s new political map, laying claim over the strategically key areas of Lipulekh, Kalapani, and Limpiyadhura along the border with India.
+The Home Minister of Nepal also announced that 100 more border posts will be built along the new line as the dispute still rages on.
 At present, the Indian Government has invited Nepal for talks to resolve this long-standing border issue through diplomatic means.